SofaComplianceRobotics/Sofa.BlenderToolbox/README.md

 def createScene(rootNode):
     # Create your SOFA scene...
     mechanicalNode = rootNode.addChild('MechanicalObject')
+    # [...]
+Add a MechanicalObject and other components you need
     topologyNode = rootNode.addChild('Topology')
+    # [...]
+Add a Topology and other components you need

     # Add export components for a deformable object
     addExportComponentsToNode(